 Students are responsible for work missed during an absence for any cause.
 If missing coursework jeopardizes progress in a course, the student's instructor will submit a warning to the student and student services will be notified.
-The student will need to meet with student services to discuss and follow up with a plan to complete coursework.
-If a student continues missing coursework after the warning and meeting with the student services, the instructor may drop such a student from the course; and any drop initiated by an instructor for a student's lack of engagement past the drop date is recorded on the student's permanent record with a grade of "WF".
+If a student continues missing coursework after the warning the instructor may drop such a student from the course; and any drop initiated by an instructor for a student's lack of engagement past the drop date is recorded on the student's permanent record with a grade of "WF".